metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 - [GitLens][extension gitlens]

-    It provides so many great git features inside VSCode it can't be explained in one line
+    It provides so many great git features in VSCode it can't be explained in one line

 - [GitHub Pull Requests and Issues][pull requests]